mustafasamisahin/photo-selector/README.md

 - Browse through a folder of images one by one.
 - Select images to copy to a "selected" subfolder.
-- Skip images to move them to a "skipped" subfolder.
+- Skip images to copy them to a "skipped" subfolder.
 - Navigate through images using keyboard arrow keys.
 - Full-screen image viewing.
-- Display image metadata and progress information.

 ## Requirements